fanux/cattle/README.md

 know that `scale` is not a real image name, if cattle get a image named `scale`, just run scale action instead of create a real container!

 so we can using docker cli, and need not to install cattle cli.
 It convenient.
+But not support scale file!
 ```
 docker run scale -f ...
 ```